 We’ll be sharing with you a straightforward hack at the end that can make it happen in minutes or hours (this is our secret game-changer).

-Among their many benefits, the ketogenic diet and metabolic ketosis are credited with blood sugar regulation, rapid and sustainable fat loss, and healthy neurological development and function—a lifestyle and metabolic state that can vastly improve quality of life.
+Among their many benefits, the ketogenic diet and metabolic ketosis support with blood sugar regulation, rapid and sustainable fat loss, and healthy neurological development and function—a lifestyle and metabolic state that can vastly improve quality of life.

-Feel free to use our proven tips and actionable steps to help you breeze through your first week on keto, so you can get to all the fun stuff about ketosis that you keep hearing about.
+Feel free to use our proven tips and actionable steps to help you breeze through your first week on keto, so you can get to all the fun ketosis stuff that you keep hearing about.

 OK, let’s take a look at ketosis and see what’s going on in your metabolism, to understand what changes you need to make.